-One hundred and fifty years ago, in 1867, Canada’s oldest wildlife conservation agency was created, right here in Québec.
-These wildlife resource conservation pioneers were given the mandate to apply a law designed to protect animal species.
-Over the years, the responsibilities of wildlife conservation officers have increased.
+In 1867, Canada’s oldest wildlife protection agency was created, right here in Québec.
+These wildlife resource protection pioneers were given the mandate to apply a law designed to protect animal species.
+Over the years, the responsibilities of wildlife protection officers have increased.
 Originally called gamekeepers and fish wardens, their efforts to fight poaching and protect wildlife today are combined with:

 - the conservation of wildlife habitats;